gmazzap/Faber/README.md

 To do that we need just to use the object key instead of the factory id.

-Note: when a factory closure is deleted or updated, all the cached objects it has generated are removed, unless specific cached object is not frozen.
+Note: when a factory closure is deleted or updated, all the cached objects it has generated are removed, unless specific cached object was frozen.

 Example: